www.swap-bot.com

 Colours

-Favourites: teal, blue, purple, burgundy, silver; also light grey and other natural fibre colours, but almost any other colour can look good in the right place.
+Favourites - teal, blue, purple, burgundy, silver; also light grey and other natural fibre colours, but almost any other colour can look good in the right place.
+I mainly wear blues, blue-toned greens and light grey, and when I wear jewellery, it is silver, chrome, white gold and so on rather than yellow gold.

-Least favourites: sludgy colours like mustard, ochre, olive - also neons.
-I don't wear pink or citrus colours (orange, lemon, lime), and I don't really like any of them as dominant colours, except for pink flowers, but they are fine in smaller amounts.
+Least favourites - sludgy colours like mustard, ochre, olive - also neons.
+I don't wear pink or citrus colours (orange, lemon, lime), and I don't really like any of them as dominant colours, except for pink flowers, but they are all fine in smaller amounts.

 Things I like a lot

-These are only the things I can think of at this moment.
+These are just a few things which have come to mind at this moment.
 There are lots of other things I like:

 • photographs - black & white 'arty' photos, flowers and close-ups are my favourites